1: - Objectives:

 If the opposing county team fail to arrive on the designated date, the offending county will forfeit the match and have two points deducted for non-appearance.
 Two match points will be awarded to the opposing county for a win.
-Individual game points will be awarded as a 12.5 to 2.5 loss proportioned as foursomes (4.5 to 0.5) and singles (8 to 2) allowing a 10-game differential.
+Individual game points will be awarded as a 10.5 to 1.5 loss proportioned as foursomes (3.5 to 0.5) and singles (7 to 1) allowing a 9-game differential.

 For the under sixteen league matches individual game points will be awarded as above.

 6: -Mobile Phones (including pagers and similar devices): May not be used on the course (including on practice days) by players or caddies for making /sending or receiving calls or texts except in cases of emergency.
 The penalty for use of a mobile phone on the course, other than in an emergency, is disqualification.

 In all M.G.U.
 Championships, a player may obtain distance information by use of a distance-measuring device.
 If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect his play (e.g. elevation changes, wind speed, etc.), the player is in breach of Rule 14-3.”
 See Rules of Golf p153 and p181.